 By the time we hit 40, we've been exposed to more cold viruses and developed immunities and therefore get sick less often.

 Hair loss becomes noticeable for men.

-According to research, the proportion of men with moderate to extensive hair loss skyrockets for men in their forties.
+According to research published in Dermologic Surgery, the proportion of men with moderate to extensive hair loss skyrockets for men in their forties.
 The study found that while significant hair loss affects 16 percent of men 18-29, more than half (53 percent) of men between the ages of 40-49 will be looking threadbare up top.
 There are an increasing amount of interventions that men can make to slow or stop their hair loss, and some pretty effective ways to replant their crowning glory, too.
 Before you throw money at your increasingly exposed dome, consider a study that found that bald are perceived as being more socially mature, intelligent, educated, and honest compared with men who have a full head of hair.

 Many women also experience noticeable hair loss at they reach 40.
 An Australian study found that 64.4 percent of women living in the town of Maryborough had bitemporal hair loss.
 One (possible) silver lining is that age related-hair loss in women tends to occur everywhere in the body meaning less leg, armpit, and pubic hair, too.

-In a study of 110 healthy adults who were allowed eight hours of bedtime, the middle-agers (ages 40 to 55), were found to sleep around 23 minutes less than the youngest group (ages 20 to 30).
+In a study published in the journal Sleep of 110 healthy adults who were allowed eight hours of bedtime, the middle-agers (ages 40 to 55), were found to sleep around 23 minutes less than the youngest group (ages 20 to 30).
 A simple explanation is that people need less sleep as they age, but the National Sleep Foundation refutes that.
-On their website they write: “It is a common misconception that sleep needs decline with age.
-In fact, research demonstrates that our sleep needs remain constant throughout adulthood.”
+On their website they write: "It is a common misconception that sleep needs decline with age.
+In fact, research demonstrates that our sleep needs remain constant throughout adulthood."